15TH-CENTURY WISDOM FOR TODAY’S STARTUPS

 Sounds banal?
 Not when you discover they are from a book written in 1458 by an Italian trade merchant, Benedetto Cotrugli.
 The Book of the Art of Trade distils wisdom startups today would find invaluable.

 Hailing from a family trading in cloth and wool, Cotrugli was a reluctant entrant into the world of business.
-He had to drop his studies at University of Bologna “to join a profession that he considered lacking in intellectual and moral discipline” To remedy matters Cotrugli authored a four-part handbook that covered in its magnificent sweep – origins and principles of trade, role of religion, civic duties, and some important domestic matters, including desirable qualities in a wife and ways to furnish a home to perfection
+He had to drop his studies at University of Bologna “to join a profession that he considered lacking in intellectual and moral discipline” To remedy matters Cotrugli authored a four-part handbook that covered in its magnificent sweep – origins and principles of trade, the role of religion, civic duties, and some important domestic matters, including desirable qualities in a wife and ways to furnish a home to perfection

 Sales is important.
 As is diversification and avoiding concentration risk.
 “Be careful not to take on too many or too large transactions: do not try to net every bird that passes, because many have failed for taking on too much, but no one for exposing himself too little”, Cortugli advises.
 And he was astonishingly prescient on treating sticky receivables.
 After one year, cut the amount due in half and write them off entirely after two years, he suggested.
 For him, time lost by a merchant was far more expensive than loss of money

 Cortugli has a word of caution for family businesses pushing reluctant scions into leadership.
 He warns “… because if that son has a leaning elsewhere…he might not well prosper in that life, or would only get on with difficulty or remain stuck halfway with small profit to himself and without reaching his objective…” Mentoring was another strong need.
 Aspiring leaders should be “placed with a good and knowledgeable merchant so as to learn their trade because although many want to become masters without a master, this is not possible”Retire early, Cortugli urges, proposing 50 as the outer limit.
 “He wanted money: he has got it; good name: he has it; possessions: he has them …what more does he want?”, he asks.
-That should warm the hearts of millennials leading today’s startups.
+That should warm the hearts of millennials leading today’s wisdom for startups.

 This blog is the extract of The Book of the Art of Trade, a book written in 1458 by trade merchant Benedetto Cotruglian Ragusan merchant, economist, scientist, diplomat and humanist, submitted by Prashanth.